ozbayae/WorkMuter/README.md

 To mute Windows applications, this program relies on nircmd, found here: https://www.nirsoft.net/utils/nircmd.html.
 I have included a zip to their full distribution package as per their licence agreement.

+## SoundVolumeView
+To mute Windows applications, this program relies on SoundVolumeView, found here: https://www.nirsoft.net/utils/sound_volume_view.html.
+I have included a zip to their full distribution package as per their licence agreement.